thoriqakbar0/ship-llm/README.md

 print(summary)
 ```

-## Why Hurry allows you to ship fast
+## Why Hurry AI allows you to ship fast

-Hurry provides a minimal API interface compared to the raw OpenAI Python API, allowing for faster iteration and cleaner code:
+Hurry AI provides a minimal API interface compared to the raw OpenAI Python API, allowing for faster iteration and cleaner code:

 ### OpenAI Python API: